HossamTabana/data-engineering/README.md

 ---

-👋 **About:** This portfolio showcases hands-on data engineering projects designed for developers breaking into data & AI.
+👋 **About:** This portfolio showcases hands-on data engineering projects designed for practitioners to advance their knowledge in the data & AI space.
 Each project includes complete tutorials, sample data, and production-ready patterns.

 ⭐ **Star this repo** if you find it helpful for your data engineering journey!